htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 requester at a given schedd, the negotiator sends a command to both parties, notifying them of the match.
-If the schedd receives that notification and initiates the claiming procedure with the machine before the negotiator’s message gets to the machine, the Match state is skipped, and the machine goes directly to the Claimed/Idle state (transition **5**).
+If the schedd receives that notification and initiates the claiming procedure with the machine before the negotiator's message gets to the machine, the Match state is skipped, and the machine goes directly to the Claimed/Idle state (transition **5**).
 However, normally the machine will enter the Matched state (transition **6**), even if it is only for a brief period of time.